Keane (band): 2011–13: Strangeland

 After the end of Mt.
 Desolation Tour (alternative project by Tim and Jesse), Tim Rice-Oxley and Jesse Quin joined the other two members of the band to work on the pre-production of Strangeland.
 It was announced on 3 February 2011 on the band's official website that Quin had become an official member of the band.
 He has worked with Keane since 2007.
 Keane played a concert in Beijing, China on 13 April 2011 at the invitation of the fashion company Burberry.
 The band performed an acoustic session at the Wall of China.
 The band finished recording their fourth studio album on 12 January 2012 and finished mixing the record on 10 February.
 The album was recorded at Tim Rice-Oxley's Sea Fog Studios, in Polegate, East Sussex.
 The Strangeland Tour started at De La Warr Pavilion in Bexhill-on-Sea, East Sussex on Friday, 9 March 2012.

 The band released "Silenced by the Night", the album's lead single, worldwide except for the United Kingdom on 13 March 2012.
 Keane performed "Silenced By the Night" for the first time on 12 March on Jimmy Kimmel Live!.
 The song was sent to U.S. adult alternative radio stations on 26 March 2012.
 In the UK, the single was released on 15 April 2012.
 The single "Disconnected" was released on 20 April 2012 in Germany, Switzerland and Austria, with the official worldwide release on 8 October 2012.
 The single "Sovereign Light Café" was released on 23 July 2012.
 The video was filmed in Bexhill-on-Sea in Sussex, England.

-Helen Lear from The Music wrote that Strangeland "will still sound to some like middle-of-the-road indie-pop" and "pretty much what you would expect from Keane", but "the tempo is noticeably more upbeat and the style more diverse than previous albums" and "offers some more fun in a grown-up style that may attract new fans to take a listen."
-Chris Roberts of the BBC criticised Strangeland as "an unabashed scurry back to the comfort zone", and that "Keane lack blood, guts and muscle", with the album ultimately classed as "a somewhat saddening step backwards."
-John Murphy of musicOMH rated the album two stars out of five, where "melodies are stodgy and predictable", with "a whole bucket of cliches piled in", calling Strangeland "proof positive that playing it safe is not always the best option."
-Ian Gittins of Virgin Media felt the album was "major musical step back from the wilful experimentalism of Perfect Symmetry, a record that saw Keane hiring dance producer Stuart Price and leaping far out of their comfort zone", commenting that the album "finds them fairly back in the middle of the road".